 To Change Your Withholding:

-- Use your results from this Estimator to help you complete a new Form W-4, Employee's Withholding Allowance Certificate (PDF), and
+- Use your results from the Tax Withholding Estimator to help you complete a new Form W-4, Employee's Withholding Allowance Certificate (PDF), and

 - Submit the completed Form to your employer as soon as possible.
 Withholding takes place throughout the year, so it’s better to take this step as soon as possible.